AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 ## Where can you find job postings?

 So I don't know about you but if I'm looking for a job I will usually start with talking with friends.
 But I would also look at linkedIn.
 I don't know what it is like in other countries, but in Sweden, LinkedIn is widely used for job postings.
-There are also other but I Linkedin is the one I have used besides talking to friends.
+There are alternatives but I Linkedin is the one I have used besides talking to friends.
 So I want to collect data from LinkedIn.

 So in order to get some data we need to crawl linkedin job postings.
 There is an official API for LinkedIn but it seems as if you need some kind of partnership with them to use it.

-So I looked around at turns out im not the first person trying to scrape linkedin job postings.
+So I looked around at turns out im not the first person trying to scrape linkedin for job postings.
 I found this [github repository](https://github.com/the-data-circle/linkedin-jobs-webscraping) that grabs job postings from linkedin by looking at network traffic that linkedin generates when you search for jobs.
 The nice thing about this is that we don't need any API key for this.